schulterklopfer/IcyWallet/README.md

 ## Features

 * Runs on just about any Raspberry Pi with no screen necessary
-* Boots directly into functioning audio
+* Boots directly into the wallet app with functioning audio
 * All interactions designed for the best possible accessible experience
 * Generates hierarchical deterministic wallets with mnemonic backup seeds
 * Built on the [Raspberry Vi](http://www.raspberryvi.org) OS image, updated to Raspbian Stretch